 All long-term obligations to be repaid from governmental and business-type resources are reported as liabilities in government-wide statements.
-The long-term obligations consist of bonds and bond premium payable, leases, accrued compensated absences, net pension liability and net OPEB liability.
+The long-term obligations consist of bonds and bond premiums payable, lease liabilities, accrued compensated absences, net pension liability and net OPEB liability.

 Long-term debt for governmental funds is not reported as liabilities in the fund financial statements.
 The debt proceeds are reported as other financing sources and payment of principal and interest reported as expenditures.
-The accounting for proprietary fund is the same in the fund statements as it is in the government-wide statements.
+The accounting for proprietary funds is the same in the fund statements as it is in the government-wide statements.